What if someone gave you a bunch of free billboard space in the city that you practice in?

 And most importantly, let’s not put any pressure on ourselves.
 You can create a damned good bio in about two minutes.

 Great.
 Because it’s not that much more challenging.
-You just need to get the gist of how to create a solid gold hit and then play around with the words to make your bio crisp and focused.
+You just need to get the gist of creating a solid gold hit and then play around with the words to make your bio crisp and focused.

 What NOT to do